This article will be your ultimate breast pumping 101 hand book and go-to guide on getting started with pumping breast

 As well as, the secrets to mastering your milk supply!

 It’s never a good idea to just “wing it” when it comes to pumping.
 Too many things can go wrong, which could mean the end of your breastfeeding journey.

-Another huge advantage to having this resource, is that you can refer back to it during any stage of your evolving pumping journey for as long as you need and it’s all in one easy to navigate place.
+Another huge advantage to having this pumping course as a resource, is that you can refer back to it during any stage of your evolving pumping journey for as long as you need and it’s all in one easy-to-navigate place.

 P.S.
 If you choose to enroll in The Ultimate Exclusive Pumping Class today with this link, I would also like to send you my regularly updated course, The First Steps to Pumping Success ($22 value) for FREE as a bonus BOGO offer!
 Just contact me here with a screenshot of your enrollment and I’ll do the rest!

 The next topic in this breast pumping for beginner’s manual is to discuss when it is appropriate to start pumping breast milk.